Philosophers busts on the terrace of Achillion palace, Corfu, Greece.

 The Philosophy Faculty is the largest philosophy department in the UK, and one of the largest in the world.
 We admit around 450 undergraduates annually to read the various degrees involving Philosophy.
 Many faculty members have a worldwide reputation and our library and other facilities are acknowledged as among the best in the country.

-Oxford’s Modern Languages Faculty is one of the largest in the country, with a total intake of more than 250 students a year, including those reading joint degrees.
+Oxford’s Modern Languages Faculty is also the largest in the country, with a total intake of more than 250 students a year, including those reading joint degrees.
 The Taylor Institution is the biggest modern languages research library in the UK.
-The Modern Languages Faculty also has an undergraduate lending library, and students are able to take advantage of the well-equipped Language Centre.
+The Modern Languages Faculty also has an undergraduate lending library, and students are able to take advantage of the well-equipped Language Centre

 International opportunities